timbru31/CustomerProductsSearch/README.md

 Just create an issue here and I'll take a look at it and try my best to help you out! :)

 ## Note
-The tmp file will be created in the #/Packages/User
+The tmp file "customer_product_search.tmp" will be created in the #/Packages/User